linux4sam/egt/docs/src/eclipse.md

 ﻿ @page eclipse Eclipse Development Environment Setup

-Integration with Eclipse simplifies the compilation, remote execution and remote debugging of EGT applications using Buildroot
+Integration with Eclipse simplifies the compilation, remote execution and remote debugging of EGT applications using Buildroot.

 The typical usage model of our EGT integration with Eclipse would be:

 1. Creating the buildroot system for a particular target board to execute or debug EGT applications or libraries.
-This involves configure your buildroot system, enable EGT package with their dependencies and Build the buildroot system.
-Refer to section @ref started_buildroot.
+For this you must configure your buildroot system, enable the EGT package with their dependencies and Build the buildroot system.
+Refer to section @ref started_buildroot

 2. Once Buildroot compilation is done.
-The output/image folder contains all the files to boot Linux on to the target board.
-To create a sdcard image to boot Linux on to sam9x60EK board refer [create sdcard image](http://www.at91.com/linux4sam/bin/view/Linux4SAM/DemoSD).
+The output/image folder contains all the files to boot Linux on the target board.
+To create an sdcard image to boot Linux on the sam9x60EK board, refer to [create sdcard image](http://www.at91.com/linux4sam/bin/view/Linux4SAM/DemoSD).

-3. Start Eclipse to develop, execute or debug your own custom EGT applications/libraries, that will rely on EGT library built and installed by Buildroot.
+3. Start Eclipse to develop, execute or debug your own custom EGT applications/libraries that will rely on the EGT library built and installed by Buildroot.

-This tutorial will guide you through the installation, usage of Eclipse for developing EGT application using Buildroot.
+This tutorial will guide you through the installation and usage of Eclipse for developing an EGT application using Buildroot.

 @section eclipse_installation Eclipse Installation

 At the current time, the latest stable version of Eclipse is called 2019-06.
 Most Linux distributions come either with an Eclipse package or allow it to be easily installed by the package manager in the distribution.
 However, note that this is frequently an out of date version.
-You can get hold of the latest version from the central download site at http://www.eclipse.org As an IDE, Eclipse supports many different programming languages including Java, C, C++, Python, and many others.
+You can download the latest version from the central download site at http://www.eclipse.org.
+As an IDE, Eclipse supports many different programming languages including Java, C, C++, Python, and many others.
-At installation time you need to select the version to support the package(s) that you want.
-To make this easier there is an installation tool which will guide you through the steps.
+At installation time, you need to select the version to support the package(s) that you want.
+To make this easier, there is an installation tool which will guide you through the steps.

 @imageSize{eclipse_install.png,max-width:90%;height:auto;}
 @image html eclipse/eclipse_install.png "Eclipse installer"
 @image latex eclipse/eclipse_install.png "Eclipse installer"

-Download Eclipse IDE for C/C++ Developers and follow below steps for installation.
+Download Eclipse IDE for C/C++ Developers and follow the steps below for installation.

 @see https://www.eclipse.org/downloads/packages/